-Eye Exams and Vision Care at Drs Alan B. Schlussel and Christine Law, O.D.
+Eye Exams and Vision Care at Dr. Alan Schlussel & Associates

 Age-related macular degeneration (AMD) is a leading cause of severe vision loss in people over 60.
 An estimated 11 million people in the United States and 1.4 million Canadians have some form of macular degeneration.